Becksteinlab/imdclient/docs/source/protocol_v3.rst

 Sent from the receiver to the simulation engine any time after the `Session info`_ has been sent to indicate that the simulation engine should close the connected socket.
-Whether the simulation engine blocks execution until another connection is made is an implementation decision.
+Whether the simulation engine pauses execution until another connection is made is an implementation decision.

 .. code-block:: none